ChenRuiwei/Caps2Esc-Ctrl/README.md

 # Caps2Esc-Ctrl
-Change the capslock to esc and ctrl by using AHKv2
+Change capslock to esc and ctrl by using AHKv2